BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/angmar.md

 - **Pathfinders** `PASSIVE`

 At the start of a game, if you have any Hill Trolls in your force, you may select a piece of difficult terrain (other than a water feature).
 Friendly Angmar models will no longer treat it as difficult terrain.
-This still does not allow a model to fly out of a woods.
+This still does not allow a model to [fly][Fly] out of a woods.

 - **Hill Troll Intelligence** `ACTIVE`